Did you know that you can try this plugin without talking to anyone with a free trial of Kong Konnect? Get started in under 5 minutes.

 Where headers

-contains the headers defined in vary_headers. vary_headers
+contains the headers defined in vary_headers

-defaults to NONE.
+, which defaults to none

 Kong will return the cache key associated with a given request as the